W427697/Discord-/docs/essentials/controls.md

 ### Parameters

-Controls supports the following configuration [parameters](../writing-stories/parameters.md), either globally or on a per-story basis:
+[Parameters](../writing-stories/parameters.md) support the following control configurations, either globally or on a story.

-## Show full documentation for each property
+#### Show full documentation for each property

 Since Controls is built on the same engine as Storybook Docs, it can also show property documentation alongside your controls using the expanded parameter (defaults to false).
 This means you embed a complete [ArgsTable](../writing-docs/doc-blocks.md#argstable) doc block in the controls pane.
 The description and default value rendering can be [customized](#fully-custom-args) in the same way as the doc block.